hashicorp/terraform-cdk/docs/getting-started/go.md

 }
 ```

-After adding the provider and saving the file, we can run `cdktf get` to download generate the bindings for the providers.
+After adding the provider and saving the file, we can run `cdktf get` to generate the bindings for the providers.
 By default the generated Go code will be output to the `generated` subdirectory.

 ### Dependencies
 The generated provider bindings depend on `jsii-runtime-go`.
 To automatically add that depedency to your code, you can run `go mod tidy`.